Avoiding Back Pain from Gardening

 About Dr Maria Madge

-Maria is a female chiropractor with a clinic in Bury St Edmunds.
+Maria is a female chiropractor with a clinic in South Norfolk.
 Having qualified as a Chiropractor in 2008, Maria has added to her training with courses in TMJ, Applied Kinesiology, Nutrition, Pediatrics and Birth Trauma.
 She has also completed a five-year course in Sacro Occipital Technique (SOT), which looks at the whole of the spine, the cranium and individual organs and helps to restore balance of the nervous system, improving general health and functionality.